temporalio/documentation/docs-src/concepts/what-is-versioning.md

 Worker Versioning simplifies the deployment process of changes to Workflow Definitions by assigning a Build ID to the code that defines a Worker.

-In the context of deploying changes to Workflow Definitions in a distributed system like Temporal, the Worker Versioning strategy has a number of advantages and disadvantages:
+In the context of deploying changes to Workflow Definitions in a distributed system, the Worker Versioning strategy has a number of advantages and disadvantages:

 ### Advantages of Worker Versioning